NBISweden/LocalEGA/docs/index.rst

 ----

-More concretly, Central EGA contains a database of users.
+More concretely, Central EGA contains a database of users.
 The Central EGA' ID is used to authenticate the user against either their EGA password or an RSA key.